 LMIA Process and Types

 Lethabo is a senior risk analyst at a famous company in Soweto, South Africa.
 Lethabo masters English and German languages.
-He has more than 10 years of experience in the field.
-Lethabo holds an MBA in Financing and two certificates in the field of risk management from two renowned institutions in Germany and the United States.
+He has more than ten years of experience in the field.
+Lethabo holds an MBA in Financing and two certificates in risk management from two renowned institutions in Germany and the United States.
 A financial institution in Canada has recently offered Lethabo a senior risk analyst position at their company’s headquarters in Edmonton, Alberta.
 They know they have to get an LMIA before initiating the work permit application, but they do not know where to start, the fees involved, and the process of an LMIA application.

 Types of LMIA

 Interestingly, LMIA comes into different types.
 ESDC, in consultation with IRCC, decides on the types of LMIA.
 We can currently identify the following types of LMIA.

 - LMIA for permanent residency: If you apply for immigration to Canada and receive a positive LMIA, you may enhance your chances of getting approved (especially under the Express Entry system).
 This is usually the most straightforward kind of LMIA as the applicant will only enter the job market if they become Canada’s permanent residents.
 The processing fee of a pure LMIA for Permanent Residency is CAD 0.00 at the moment.